 Rusty Bladen – Discography

-With For The Better (2015), Bladen recorded arguably his best album ever – a Midwesterner’s take on country and rock and roll.
-The mixture of Bladen’s writing (he penned all the songs) and sound with producer Thom Daugherty (former guitarist for The Band Perry and The Elms) is gritty-but-sweet and Daugherty’s touch makes for a sound both familiar and original.
-The album contains seven originals songs that resonates with fans of Tom Petty and Will Hoge.
-Recorded at the Thom Daugherty Studio and Crib in Carmel, Indiana. / Read more and listen
+With For The Better (2015) Bladen recorded arguably his best album ever – a Midwesterner’s take on country and rock and roll.
+The mixture of Bladen’s writing (he penned all the songs) and sound and production of Thom Daugherty (former guitarist for The Band Perry and The Elms) is gritty-but-sweet and Daugherty’s touch makes for a sound both familiar and original.
+The album contains seven original songs that will resonate with fans of Tom Petty and Will Hoge.
+John McDowell of the Wright Brothers guests on two songs with background vocals.
+Two videos were produced, found on the Rusty Bladen YouTube channel./ view playlist The album was recorded at the Thom Daugherty Studio and Sound Crib in Carmel, Indiana. / Read more and listen

-One Live Night (2011) became legendary to Rusty’s fans via YouTube.
-The complete audio from that concert was mixed and then released as a digital album available on iTunes.
-Rusty Bladen brings his full band for 18 songs, including “Uppacrick”, “Smoke Like a Train”, “Ride That River”, and “Are You Happy Now?”
-No covers – just original homegrown rock and roll.
-The band features Mark Hamilton (guitar), Vernay Reindoller (bass), Kevin Burkett (drums), and JW Smith (keyboards), all rock and roll vets ripping and gliding through the songs.
-It is what Rusty Bladen does best: live homegrown American rock and roll.
-The album was recorded at the Scott Theater in Scottsburg, Indiana. / Read more and listen
+Rusty Bladen and The Designated Driver crank out 18 songs, Rusty Bladen originals, including “Uppacrick”, “Smoke Like a Train”, “Ride That River”, and “Are You Happy Now?”
+No covers – just Rusty Bladen-penned homegrown rock and roll.
+The band features Mark Hamilton (guitar), Vernay Reindoller (bass), Kevin Burkett (drums), and JW Smith (keyboards) ripping through the set.
+It is an album of Rusty Bladen does best: live rock and roll.
+The album was recorded at the historic Scott Theater in Scottsburg, Indiana. / Read more and listen